I’ve been thinking a lot

 character you are developing.

-In my novel, the objects are an
+In the novel I'm writing, the objects are an

 For Henry David Thoreau, they were a hound, a bay horse, and a